 ‘We are in trouble.’
-Global carbon emissions reached a new record high in 2018.
+Global carbon emissions reached a record high in 2018.

 Such changes — in all large-emitting nations — have to happen fast.

-Scientists have said that annual carbon dioxide emissions need to plunge almost by half by the year 2030 if the world wants to hit the most stringent — and safest — climate change target.
+Scientists have said that annual carbon dioxide emissions need to plunge almost by half by 2030 if the world wants to hit the most stringent — and safest — climate change target.
 That would be either keeping the Earth’s warming below 1.5 degrees Celsius — when it is already at 1 degrees — or only briefly “overshooting” that temperature.

 But emissions are far too high to limit warming to such an extent.
 And instead of falling dramatically, they’re still rising.